irritably/IQass/docs/PROJECT_ANALYSIS_AND_RECOMMENDATIONS.md

 *   **Limited Customization**: Fixed quality threshold, no presets for analysis configurations, and inflexible filtering options.
 *   **Export and Integration Gaps**: Limited export formats and no direct integration with external photogrammetry software.
 *   **Mobile and Accessibility Concerns**: Primarily desktop-focused design, limited keyboard navigation, and small touch targets for tablet use.
+*   **Memory Usage in Large Batches**: All image thumbnails are rendered simultaneously, causing memory issues with large image sets.

 ### Suggested UI/UX Improvements